Table of Contents

 As that description implies, your average coffee maker wasn’t designed to make true espresso.
 Just putting some Lavazza grounds in a regular machine would produce nothing more than a dark, bitter cup of regular coffee.

-So a quality espresso machine is necessary for making espresso.
+So a top espresso machine is necessary for making espresso at best.
 But is it worth the investment when you can always default back to the chain coffee shops?

 We believe that it is.
 Some of the reasons being that: